-Our CNCG Committee determines all components of our chief executive officer's compensation.
-With respect to our other Named Executive Officers, our CNCG Committee seeks input from our chief executive officer and reviews and approves all components of the other Named Executive Officers' compensation.
+Our CNCG Committee determines all components of our executive chair's compensation.
+With respect to our other Named Executive Officers, our CNCG Committee seeks input from our executive chair and reviews and approves all components of the other Named Executive Officers' compensation.